yadavknm/portaldocs/portal-sdk/templates/top-onboarding.md

 * **NOTE**:  Extension URLs adhere to the naming requirements located in [portalfx-extensions-cnames.md](portalfx-extensions-cnames.md).

-* Enable the extension in all environments.
+* Show your asset types.

 # Phase 3 - Deployment